ontio/documentation/get_started_en.md

 ### How to get Ontology

 At present, all of Ontology's source code are open source on GitHub.
-Users can go to the [GitHub Repository](https://github.com/ontio/ontology) to download the source code and compile it，or directly obtain the [Release Version](https://github.com/ontio/ontology/releases).
+Users can go to the [GitHub Repository](https://github.com/ontio/ontology) to download the source code and compile it.
+Users can download latest ontology binary file with  curl  https://dev.ont.io/ontology_install  | sh .or directly download other vesion at  [Release Version](https://github.com/ontio/ontology/releases).
 For detailed download and installation instructions, please refer to [Ontology Installation Instructions](https://ontio.github.io/documentation/ontology_install_en.html).

 ### The introduction of Ontology node